gevorgiann/class-material/LectureNotes/Sept_2/README.md

        - go through each of the various commands

   1. Quick intro to SSH
+     - Need to pickup this info for the afternoon class

   1. Review of Mathematical Review
      * Deferred until Tuesday Sept 9